 Pipe Marking at Sea: ISO 14726

-While printed text on a pipe marker is an effective way to provide detailed information, beyond what’s easily achieved with color coding, it has one pitfall: words are limited by language.
+While the printed text on a pipe marker is an effective way to provide detailed information, beyond what’s easily achieved with color coding, it has one pitfall: words are limited by language.
 For ships at sea, or for offshore facilities, there may be a multinational crew at work—or an international rescue team.
-How can you ensure clear pipe identification, even without relying on text?
+How can you ensure clear pipe identification, even without relying on the text?

 The International Organization for Standardization (ISO) has created a standard pipe marking color code for this exact purpose.
 The ISO 14726 standard uses large labels of a solid color to indicate the general type of pipe system, and adds smaller bands of color to identify the specific contents of the pipe, according to a consistent scheme.
 This advanced color code gives a workaround for the problem of language barriers and is well-suited to the needs of marine facilities.